 Before COVID-19, franchise systems found maintaining a positive public image much easier.
 The best way to build a good public image was through great customer service.
 Now, franchisors must worry about consumers’ and employees’ health and stay up to date with changing legal operating requirements.
 Maintaining a positive image may require going beyond the legal guidelines.

 While franchisors must be concerned with financial viability and maintaining cash flows, too much cost-cutting will risk long-run damage to the business reputation.
 Franchisors that are worried about their long-term reputation may consider offering their employees expanded benefits.

 For example, enabling workers to take paid sick leave for possible exposure and bumping up pay schedules are ways to demonstrate organizational empathy.
 Implementing increased employee benefits shows that the franchisor is committed to preserving the workforce.

 It will also help build future loyalty not only from employees but also from the public.
-The public is watching how franchises are treating their employees during this period of expanded need, so businesses must weigh maintaining their image with financial concerns.
+The public is watching how franchisees treat their employees during this expanded need, so businesses must weigh maintaining their image with financial concerns.

 8. Maintaining an Adaptable Franchise Model

 In the food services franchise industry, franchises have been forced to adapt to deliver their goods and services.
 When businesses began to shut down this past spring, many franchises proactively shifted to delivery-only and to-go business models.

 Franchisors who tried to hold out faced public scrutiny in being perceived as putting the community and employees at risk even if legal requirements were being followed.
 Therefore, one challenge is anticipating changes and being among the first in the group to move.